nxtkofi/LightningNvim/README.md

 - Markdown files support
 - Obsidian integration
 - AutoSave
-- pasting images from clipboard into Your .md files and many more plugins that You will find incredibly useful.
+- pasting images from clipboard into Your .md files<br/>
+and many more plugins that You will find incredibly useful.

 ## Dashboard images